Nilesh7142/Nilesh.github.io/README.md

 - **HTML5:** For the structure and content of the website.
 - **CSS3:** For styling and creating a responsive layout.
+- **JavaScript** For Smooth Scrolling and Active Link Highlighting.
 - **GitHub Pages:** For hosting the live website.